Appearance

 export POD_NAME=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')

-echo Name of the Pod: $POD_NAME
+echo Name of the Pod: $POD_NAMEbash

 bash

-kubectl logs $POD_NAME
+kubectl logs $POD_NAMEExecute command

 bash